-Afternoon Pick-Up #3: When the 2nd carpool is full, the gates are closed.
-Overflow cars line up in the front parking lot.
-After the 2nd carpool leaves, students are escorted through the 3rd carpool starting at the far gate.
-Students not picked up by the end of 3rd carpool are escorted to the ASP room.
+Afternoon Pick-Up #3: Overflow cars line up in the front parking lot.
+After 2nd carpool is released, students are escorted through the 3rd carpool starting at the far gate.
+Students not picked up by the end of 3rd carpool will be walked through 4th carpool.